CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/patient-everything.md

 # {{ page.page_title }}

 The `/Patient/{PATIENT_ID}/$everything` endpoint lets you retrieve all resources about a patient using their DPC internal ID (UUID), represented as `{PATIENT_ID}` in the request.
-They'll receive a bundle with 7 years' historical data including:
+You'll receive a bundle with 7 years' historical data including:

 - Patient
 - Coverage